 - Experiential therapy (e.g. art therapy, music therapy)

 Depending on your specific needs, you may participate in some or all of these therapies, and possibly even more.
 Not all therapies need to last for months at a time — some therapies, like cognitive behavioral therapy, only take a short period of time in order to be effective.
-Be prepared to remain in group counseling sessions from the beginning to the end of your outpatient treatment, though, as this is the foundation of this type of program.
+Be prepared to remain in group counseling sessions from the beginning to the end of your treatment plan, though, as program completion the foundation of this type of program.

 Alcoholism will make a person’s life increasingly difficult.
-And while life certainly becomes easier after getting treatment, there are still challenges that you are going to face.
-Do not let the fear of treatment or what life might be like without alcohol steer you away from getting the help you need.
+Although life certainly becomes easier after getting treatment, there are still challenges that you are going to face.
+Do not let the fear of getting help or what life might be like without alcohol steer you away from getting the help you need.

-At A Forever Recovery, we help you stop your active drinking and begin to develop the skills needed to maintain long-term sobriety.
+At A Forever Recovery, our alcohol rehab is dedicated to helping you stop your active drinking and begin to develop the skills needed to maintain long-term sobriety.
 We understand the challenges you are facing and are ready to offer our expertise, guidance, and support so that you can live alcohol-free.

 So, do not wait one more minute.
-Call us right now to learn more about how we can help you.
+Contact our Michigan outpatient alcohol treatment center today to learn more about how we can help you.
 You have the potential to build a strong, lasting recovery.
 We can help.